 Lisa García Bedolla

-Lisa García Bedolla is Berkeley's Vice Provost for Graduate Studies and Dean of the Graduate Division, and a Professor in the School of Education.
+Lisa García Bedolla is Berkeley's Vice Provost for Graduate Studies and Hitchock Dean of the Graduate Division, and Chancellor's Professor of Education.
 She uses the tools of social science to reveal the causes of educational and political inequalities in the United States, considering differences across the lines of ethnorace, gender, class, geography, et cetera.
 She believes an intersectional and interdisciplinary approach is critical to recognizing the complexity of the contemporary United States.
-She has used a variety of social science methods – participant observation, in-depth interviewing, survey research, field experiments, and geographic information systems (GIS) – to shed light on this question.
+She has used a variety of social science methods – in-depth interviewing, survey research, field experiments, and geographic information systems (GIS), among others – to shed light on these questions.

 Professor García Bedolla earned her PhD in political science from Yale University and her BA in Latin American Studies and Comparative Literature from UC Berkeley.